tl-open-source/tl-rtc-app/README.md

     ```

 ## Usage Instructions
-1. Start the application - Api
+1. Start the application:

     ```bash
-    npm run http-api

-    or

-    npm run https-api
+    npm start
     ```

-2. Start the application - Socket

-    ```bash
-    npm run http-socket

-    or

-    npm run https-socket
-    ```

-3. Open your browser and visit `http://localhost:9096`.
+2. Open your browser and visit `http://localhost:9096`.

 ## License
 This project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.